Monitor Resolver Using Serial Communication

 Generate Code and Deploy Model to Target Hardware

-This section instructs you to generate code and run the FOC algorithm on the target hardware.
+This section shows you how to generate code and run the FOC algorithm on the target hardware.

 The example uses a host and a target model.
 The host model is a user interface to the controller hardware board.
 You can run the host model on the host computer.
-The prerequisite to use the host model is to deploy the target model to the controller hardware board.
+To use the host model, first deploy the target model to the controller hardware board.
 The controller in the target model uses the Resolver Decoder block to process the sampled and normalized secondary sine and cosine signals to obtain the shaft (or motor) position.
 The host model uses serial communication to command the target model and obtain the computed mechanical shaft angle from the controller.
-You can observe the computed shaft position in the Time Scope block of the host model.
+You can observe the computed shaft position in the Time Scope block in the host model.

 LAUNCHXL-F28069M controller + BOOSTXL-DRV8305 inverter: mcb_resolver_f28069m